rvaccone/neovim-config/README.md

 4. Install a Nerd Font _(optional, but required for icons)_

 You can find a list of Nerd Fonts [here](https://www.nerdfonts.com/font-downloads).
-I use [JetBrains Mono](https://github.com/ryanoasis/nerd-fonts/releases/download/v3.3.0/JetBrainsMono.zip).
+I use [Maple Mono](https://github.com/subframe7536/maple-font).
 You should set the font in your terminal after.

 5. Save your current Neovim configuration _(optional)_